Status substitution and conspicuous consumption: Discrimination

 \paragraph{Extending the model.} To build this into our framework, we simply adjust the definition of group status, $Y_\theta$.
 We add some exogenous prestige to the average consumption of each identity group.
 Formally,

 where $P_\theta > 0$ is the prestige of group $\theta \in \{A,B\}$.
 Notice that group status remains relative.
 It now comes from two sources -- consumption of the status good (an endogenous choice) and prestige (exogenous).
 Here, prestige is a catch-all term for everything other than consumption decisions that determines group status.\footnote{Prestige itself is implicitly relative.
 We could capture this formally by requiring that $P_A + P_B = \text{const.} > 0$.
 Doing so would reinforce our results -- it is clear that an increase in $P_A$ and a decrease in $P_B$ push in the same direction.
-But it burdens the algebra without adding any insight.
-So leave this out of the formal model.}
+But it burdens the algebra without adding any insight.}

 The idea that there is an exogenous component to status is very much in line with the standard approach to models of social identity within economics \citep{akerlof2000economics, shayo2009model, shayo2020social}.
 Implicit within this idea of an exogenous component is some underlying social structure that ascribes more prestige to some groups than to others.
-Our view is that one part of this social structure is discrimination -- we will return to this shortly.\footnote{These views, that social structures matter and that social status has both an exogenous component behaviour-driven component is also present in sociology \citep{bobo1999prejudice, fiske2010envy, ridgeway2014status, ridgeway2022significance}.}
+Our view is that one part of this social structure is discrimination -- we will return to this shortly.\footnote{These views, that social structures matter, and that social status has both an exogenous component and a behaviour-driven component, is also present in sociology \citep{bobo1999prejudice, fiske2010envy, ridgeway2014status, ridgeway2022significance}.}

 \paragraph{Changing prestige.} We consider how a change to an identity group's prestige affects consumption decisions by agents in both groups.
 The headline is straightforward: higher prestige for identity group $A$ reduces consumption by all agents in group $A$ and increases consumption by all agents in group $B$.
 Mechanically, this works in exactly the same way as a change in the average centrality of group $A$, except that no agent in group $A$ experiences an increase in her own centrality -- which would act as a countervailing force (see \Cref{rem:1}, \Cref{prop:slutsky} and associated discussion).
 This is why the result is unambiguous for both groups.